 When to see a doctor for Achilles pain

-‘If the pain in the back of your calves and heel doesn't disappear after three to four weeks, or if you have a sudden, sharp pain, you need to seek help from a doctor straight away,’ says Mr Haroon Mann, a Consultant Trauma and Orthopaedic Surgeon at Twenty-Five Harley Street day clinic.
+‘If the pain in the back of your calves and heel doesn't disappear after three to four weeks, or if you have a sudden, sharp pain, you need to seek help from a doctor straight away,’ says Mr Haroon Mann, a Consultant Trauma and Orthopaedic Surgeon.

 • Magnetic resonance imaging (MRI) can define the extent of the damage, the degree to which the tendon is involved, as well as identify any other problems with the feet.

 • A cast or brace to completely rest this area may be necessary.

 • Extracorporeal shockwave therapy (ESWT) and platelet rich plasma (PRP) injections may be used.

 • Nitroglycerin cream applied to the overlying skin.
 It relaxes blood vessels and allows blood to flow more easily to the area.

 • For paratenonitis, a technique called brisement is an option.
 Local anaesthetic is injected into the space between the tendon and its surrounding sheath to break up scar tissue.